eduardklap/qualtrics-automation/README.md

 # Qualtrics automation

-Retrieve and save Qualtrics survey results in R
+Example scripts to retrieve and save Qualtrics survey results in R. Note that some comments about Qualtrics features and data uploads to Yoda storage are specific for researchers at [Erasmus University Rotterdam](https://www.eur.nl/), but most content might be useful for others working with Qualtrics and R as well.

 ## How to use the example script